Atypical depression: Diagnosis

 Criteria for depression with melancholic features or catatonic features must not be met during the same episode.

+The rejection sensitivity seen in atypical depression should be differentiated from that of borderline personality disorder, though the two conditions can be comorbid.

 Treatment

 Due to the differences in clinical presentation between atypical depression and melancholic depression, studies were conducted in the 1980s and 1990s to assess the therapeutic responsiveness of the available antidepressant pharmacotherapy in this subset of patients.
 Currently, antidepressants such as SSRIs, SNRIs, NRIs, and mirtazapine, are considered the best medications to treat atypical depression due to efficacy and fewer side effects than previous treatments.
 Bupropion, a norepinephrine–dopamine reuptake inhibitor (NDRI), may be uniquely suited to treat the atypical depression symptoms of lethargy and increased appetite in adults.
 Modafinil is sometimes used successfully as an off-label treatment option.

 Before the year 2000, monoamine oxidase inhibitors (MAOIs) were shown to be of superior efficacy compared to other antidepressants for the treatment of atypical depression, and were used as first-line treatment for this clinical presentation.
 This class of medication fell in popularity with the advent of the aforementioned selective agents, due to concerns of interaction with tyramine-rich foods (e.g., some aged cheese, certain types of wine, tap beer and fava beans) causing a hypertensive crisis and some – but not all – sympathomimetic drugs, as well as the risk of serotonin syndrome when concomitantly used with serotonin reuptake agents.
 Despite these concerns, they are still used in treatment-resistant cases, when other options have been exhausted, and usually show greater rates of remission compared to previous pharmacotherapies.
 They are also generally better tolerated by many patients.
 There are also newer selective and reversible MAOIs, such as moclobemide, which carry a much lower risk of tyramine potentiation and have fewer interactions with other drugs.

 Tricyclic antidepressants (TCAs) were also used prior to the year 2000 for atypical depression, but were not as efficacious as MAOIs, and have fallen out of favor with prescribers due to the less tolerable side effects of TCAs and more adequate therapies being available.

 One pilot study suggested that psychotherapy or cognitive behavioral therapy (CBT) may have equal efficacy to MAOIs for a subset of patients with atypical depression, although the sample size was small and statistical significance was not reached.
 These are talk therapy sessions with psychiatrists or clinical psychologists to help the individual identify troubling thoughts or experiences that may affect their mental state, and develop corresponding coping mechanisms for each identified issue.